dotnet/docs-maui/docs/migration/multi-project-to-multi-project.md

 Upgrading a multi-project Xamarin.Forms app to a multi-project .NET Multi-platform App UI (.NET MAUI) app follows the same steps as a Xamarin.Android and Xamarin.iOS project, with additional steps to take advantage of changes in .NET MAUI.

 This article describes how to manually migrate a Xamarin.Forms library project to a .NET MAUI library project.
 Before you do this, you must update your Xamarin.Forms platform projects to be SDK-style projects.
 SDK-style projects are the same project format used by all .NET workloads, and compared to many Xamarin projects are much less verbose.
-For information about updating your app projects, see [Upgrade Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET](native-projects.md), [Xamarin.Android project migration](android-projects.md) and [Xamarin Apple project migration](apple-projects.md).
+For information about updating your app projects, see [Upgrade Xamarin.Android, Xamarin.iOS, Xamarin.Mac, and UWP projects to .NET](native-projects.md), [Xamarin.Android project migration](android-projects.md)m [Xamarin Apple project migration](apple-projects.md) and [Xamarin.Forms UWP project migration](uwp-projects.md).

 To migrate a Xamarin.Forms library project to a .NET MAUI library project, you must: